bbauska/IllinoisTech-Fundamentals-WebDev/readme.md

 with new keywords, variable object, new object.
-I then have this object, I can add stuff inside of it, so here&apos;s a literal

-object inside, I can create an array.
-What I&apos;m doing here

-is once I&apos;ve created a variable, is JavaScript code, object is just obj is what
+I then have this object, I can add stuff inside of it, so here&apos;s a literal object inside, I can create an array.
+What I&apos;m doing here is once I&apos;ve created a variable, is JavaScript code, object is just obj is what
 I just named it, equals.
 Then I have here, a key, with colon, value, coma, key2 value.
 What I&apos;m doing here is
 I&apos;m creating an array of data that sits inside obj.
-Keys need to be a string

-with no spaces and so here, for instance, I

-can do color: red, quantity: 5, instock: true.
-I could also do password

-1, actual password, password 2, actual password, password 3, actual password.
-Access or set properties

-here, object color, I&apos;m creating this

-color called blue, sets the object color to blue.
+Keys need to be a string with no spaces and so here, for instance, I can do color: red, quantity: 5, instock: true.
+I could also do password 1, actual password, password 2, actual password, password 3, actual password.
+Access or set properties here, object color, I&apos;m creating this color called blue, sets the object color to blue.
 Here I&apos;m grabbing obj, and I&apos;m changing color to blue.
 Let&apos;s do a proper variable, object equals, and then instock true.
 There should be a string, little things like that, gets caught up.
 There we go.
-Now if I do object.color,

-and there we go.
+Now if I do object.color, and there we go.
 I want to know the color, I&apos;m going to find out it&apos;s blue.
-But now I could also

-do color equals red, a string red.
+But now I could also do color equals red, a string red.
 There we go.
-If I do variable.obj, actually I know I just do obj will get me color:

-red, quantity: 2.
-The color has now

-shifted inside there.
-This is where you start

-getting more complex.
-Playing around with JavaScript and creating nice,

-complex arrays.
-Usually, you&apos;ll get

-something like this.
-Then you&apos;ll be asked to build a little code to change up

-what&apos;s inside it already.
-JavaScript Objects

-Literal format.
-Here we have a variable, my object equals, and

-a string property.
-Some string number property, boolean property which you

-saw me just build just now.
-But the value can&apos;t be

-any JavaScript data type including a function

-or other object.
-These are the arrays

-that we&apos;re building.
-You want to make sure that

-as you&apos;re building them, they map back to a database on the back end and

-often write it in a way that makes sense to

-relate to that database.
-Next, we have else

-if statements.
-If you&apos;re not

-familiar with coding, very often they&apos;re known

-as if then statements, but in JavaScript specifically, we call them else if statements.
-Very simply, if you

-ask a condition so if in this particular situation, if quantity equals 22, run this block of code

-and then close it.
+If I do variable.obj, actually I know I just do obj will get me color: red, quantity: 2.
+The color has now shifted inside there.
+This is where you start getting more complex.
+Playing around with JavaScript and creating nice, complex arrays.
+Usually, you&apos;ll get something like this.
+Then you&apos;ll be asked to build a little code to change up what&apos;s inside it already.
+JavaScript Objects Literal format.
+Here we have a variable, my object equals, and a string property.
+Some string number property, boolean property which you saw me just build just now.
+But the value can&apos;t be any JavaScript data type including a function or other object.
+These are the arrays that we&apos;re building.
+You want to make sure that as you&apos;re building them, they map back to a database on the back end and often write it in a way that makes sense to relate to that database.
+Next, we have else if statements.
+If you&apos;re not familiar with coding, very often they&apos;re known as if then statements, but in JavaScript specifically, we call them else if statements.
+Very simply, if you ask a condition so if in this particular situation, if quantity equals 22, run this block of code and then close it.
 If this condition isn&apos;t met, it&apos;ll go to the else if.
 So else if run this condition, run this block of code.
-Then finally, if this

-condition is not met, it won&apos;t do any more

-condition tests and it&apos;ll just run

-this block of code.
-You can actually have as

-many else if as you want.
-You want to make sure

-there&apos;s no overlap between each condition.
-If there is, whichever condition is met first the block code, it won&apos;t test for any

-further conditions if a condition is met.
-Here, if inventory equals 10, send email to warehouse

-manager to buy more.
+Then finally, if this condition is not met, it won&apos;t do any more condition tests and it&apos;ll just run this block of code.
+You can actually have as many else if as you want.
+You want to make sure there&apos;s no overlap between each condition.
+If there is, whichever condition is met first the block code, it won&apos;t test for any further conditions if a condition is met.
+Here, if inventory equals 10, send email to warehouse manager to buy more.
 Else if it&apos;s between

-10 and zero send an emergency email

-else, do nothing.
-Loops are going to expand

-on that a little bit more.
-Mostly you&apos;re going

-to do for and while.
-These other ones can get

-a little more complex.
-Run this block of code for

-this many number of times, or run this block of code

-while this condition is true.
+10 and zero send an emergency email else, do nothing.
+Loops are going to expand on that a little bit more.
+Mostly you&apos;re going to do for and while.
+These other ones can get a little more complex.
+Run this block of code for this many number of times, or run this block of code while this condition is true.
 For instance,
 Facebook got busted.
-They had a JavaScript

-code that says, as long as someone had

-their cursor inside the comment box or inside

-the post box on their wall, what we call on focus.
+They had a JavaScript code that says, as long as someone had their cursor inside the comment box or inside the post box on their wall, what we call on focus.
 While on focus, record every single keystroke.
-Every time you wrote out a

-post and then deleted it, Facebook was actually

-recording that and mining it.
-That would be like for just keep running while this

-condition is true.
-For, you don&apos;t have to

-test the condition.
-You just run it this

-many number of times.
+Every time you wrote out a post and then deleted it, Facebook was actually recording that and mining it.
+That would be like for just keep running while this condition is true.
+For, you don&apos;t have to test the condition.
+You just run it this many number of times.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-## JS Language Features and Syntax - Part 3 (6:36)
+<h3 id="ch7-xx">JS Language Features and Syntax - Part 3 (6:36)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 So we have here JavaScript No
 attached to the DOM.
 JavaScript NO attach HTML JavaScript YES.
 This is how you want to attach it.
 So let&apos;s start with what my slide says.
-So event handling and

-what this is, an event is, let&apos;s say onclick would be an event.
-The user has just clicked on a button

-in JavaScript that&apos;s called, click or onclick, depending upon how

-now you use to code it, so you can attach it as actual HTML.
+So event handling and what this is, an event is, let&apos;s say onclick would be an event.
+The user has just clicked on a button in JavaScript that&apos;s called, click or onclick, depending upon how now you use to code it, so you can attach it as actual HTML.
 And for the life of me,
 I tell students not to do this.
-And yet all 362 I still have students

-coming back and writing JavaScript inside their HTML and attaching the onclick

-function, as a method attached to the DOM.
-So this is going to be another way and then using the addEventHandler

-method of object.
-So this is how we want you to do

-object.addEventListener click, you define the listening and

-then you define my function.
-My function is going to be defined earlier

-as whatever function you want to run.
-Or here you have
+And yet all 362 I still have students coming back and writing JavaScript inside their HTML and attaching the onclick function, as a method attached to the DOM.
+So this is going to be another way and then using the addEventHandler method of object.
+So this is how we want you to do object.addEventListener click, you define the listening and then you define my function.
+My function is going to be defined earlier as whatever function you want to run.
+Or here you have object.attachEvent(&apos;&apos;onclick&apos;&apos;, modifyText);.

-object.attachEvent(&apos;&apos;onclick&apos;&apos;, modifyText);.
 This is what it looks like.
 But let&apos;s pop open the actual code here.
 So this is all in a single file.
-So I have my CS up here and

-my JavaScript down here, let me pop this open to

-show you what we&apos;re doing.
+So I have my CS up here and my JavaScript down here, let me pop this open to show you what we&apos;re doing.
 So these are the two wrong ways.
 So here I click on Hello.
 I get this pop up Hello Daniel.
 That&apos;s what I want to happen.
 So here I have function.
 I&apos;m announcing I&apos;m going to do a function.
-I&apos;m calling it myEventFunction() and

-it&apos;s an anonymous function, I&apos;m not declaring any

-value types in there.
+I&apos;m calling it myEventFunction() and it&apos;s an anonymous function, I&apos;m not declaring any value types in there.
 So this is going to be my function.
-Inside these brackets is

-what I want to happen.
-And it&apos;s very simple, an alert pop up,

-which is a predefined function, that says Hello Daniel in it.
-So I&apos;ve written this, this is just

-sitting here inside my script.
-It won&apos;t do anything, it&apos;s not

-attached to anything inside my HTML.
-So when we&apos;re talking about an event

-handler, we&apos;re talking about code that then takes a function or something and

-then attaches to an event inside the HTML.
-Here I have var d3, that means inside JavaScript I&apos;m

-creating a variable called d3.
-I want that variable to equal

-document.getElementById(div3);.
-So document as we established

-a little bit earlier, is the HTML.
+Inside these brackets is what I want to happen.
+And it&apos;s very simple, an alert pop up, which is a predefined function, that says Hello Daniel in it.
+So I&apos;ve written this, this is just sitting here inside my script.
+It won&apos;t do anything, it&apos;s not attached to anything inside my HTML.
+So when we&apos;re talking about an event handler, we&apos;re talking about code that then takes a function or something and then attaches to an event inside the HTML.
+Here I have var d3, that means inside JavaScript I&apos;m creating a variable called d3.
+I want that variable to equal document.getElementById(div3);.
+So document as we established a little bit earlier, is the HTML.
 So it&apos;s looking inside the HTML.
 This dot attaches a question
 to it getElementById.
-It&apos;s looking inside the HTML for

-an Id called div3.
-So it finds it here, so again,

-this actually I could do, separate that with the space again,

-just show it&apos;s separate.
-D3, so now I have this

-variable inside JavaScript.
+It&apos;s looking inside the HTML for an Id called div3.
+So it finds it here, so again, this actually I could do, separate that with the space again, just show it&apos;s separate.
+D3, so now I have this variable inside JavaScript.
 I have this function just sitting there.
 Now I need to attach the two.
 So d3 I want to addEventListener.
-So I&apos;m listening for

-event on d3 and it&apos;s click.
+So I&apos;m listening for event on d3 and it&apos;s click.
 So click is predefined in JavaScript.
 So now I want to listen for a click.
-And then when someone clicks,

-I want my function to run.
+And then when someone clicks, I want my function to run.
 So now I&apos;m attaching my function.
-So d3, this click now attaches it and that brings me to the situation where

-when I click on it, I get this pop up.
-Now the two wrong ways I see a lot

-of people do it is this way.
+So d3, this click now attaches it and that brings me to the situation where when I click on it, I get this pop up.
+Now the two wrong ways I see a lot of people do it is this way.
 So this one&apos;s really bad, this is div id1.
-And here they use this onclick,

-right on the HTML, on click, Hello Daniel.
-It seems really clean and

-easy compared to what I just did.
-But the worst thing about it is it

-separates your JavaScript out of the JavaScript file.
+And here they use this onclick, right on the HTML, on click, Hello Daniel.
+It seems really clean and easy compared to what I just did.
+But the worst thing about it is it separates your JavaScript out of the JavaScript file.
 The second thing is it&apos;s single binding.
-So I can only onclick, I can&apos;t add

-another function, whatever that would be.
-So I can&apos;t add a second, so

-I can only have this pop up.
-Whereas here,

-now that I added an event listener, I could actually go d3, add a second

-event listener all onto d3 and keep adding event listeners and

-have several functions run.
-So very rarely do we

-want a single function.
-And then got my function, got my alert,

-this is how we did it properly.
-Here, I&apos;m still writing everything,

-I&apos;m still creating the onclick.
-But then again,

-I&apos;m running this d2.onclick.
-And instead of adding

-the addEventListener, I&apos;m just directly clicking

-the add click onto d2.
-So this is adding it to the DOM

-element and myFunction.
+So I can only onclick, I can&apos;t add another function, whatever that would be.
+So I can&apos;t add a second, so I can only have this pop up.
+Whereas here, now that I added an event listener, I could actually go d3, add a second event listener all onto d3 and keep adding event listeners and have several functions run.
+So very rarely do we want a single function.
+And then got my function, got my alert, this is how we did it properly.
+Here, I&apos;m still writing everything, I&apos;m still creating the onclick.
+But then again, I&apos;m running this d2.onclick.
+And instead of adding the addEventListener, I&apos;m just directly clicking the add click onto d2.
+So this is adding it to the DOM element and myFunction.
 Again, I can&apos;t add multiple myFunctions.
 I can&apos;t then go d2.on click again.
 This one will override this one.
 So I still only single bind it.
-So again,

-this is the way you want to do it.
-And the only reason I&apos;m complicating you

-with all these different ways of binding is because I do see kids,

-especially doing this one.
+So again, this is the way you want to do it.
+And the only reason I&apos;m complicating you with all these different ways of binding is because I do see kids, especially doing this one.
 So now a little bit about the DOM objects.
-So DOM, it&apos;s object representation

-of the HTML document and all other things related to it.
-All elements are represented

-by objects in JavaScript.
-The Dom is an API that can

-be used by many languages.
-So you&apos;ll see the DOM

-in other codes as well.
-JavaScript uses DOM scripting to

-modify the elements on the page.
+So DOM, it&apos;s object representation of the HTML document and all other things related to it.
+All elements are represented by objects in JavaScript.
+The Dom is an API that can be used by many languages.
+So you&apos;ll see the DOM in other codes as well.
+JavaScript uses DOM scripting to modify the elements on the page.
 DOM is a collection of node trees.
-Also provide standard methods to

-traverse the DOM, access element pages.
-So by talking about that, we&apos;re saying

-here document is a standard DOM name.
+Also provide standard methods to traverse the DOM, access element pages.
+So by talking about that, we&apos;re saying here document is a standard DOM name.
 Id getElementById is a standard DOM name.
-All these things then represent

-it in a tree flowing outward.
+All these things then represent it in a tree flowing outward.
 The most common id is getElementById.
-So that&apos;s the most common way to

-find stuff inside of the HTML.
+So that&apos;s the most common way to find stuff inside of the HTML.
 But you can also go for window.
 Which window is not the HTML.
 It&apos;s going to be this space here.
 So you can ask orientation of window.
 You can ask operating system of window.
-You can ask history of window, for instance, where they came to before

-they ended up on this web page?
-So you go beyond just the HTML and

-the CSS and the DOM.
-Now getElementById is the most common,

-but you can also access it by class, tag, selector.
+You can ask history of window, for instance, where they came to before they ended up on this web page?
+So you go beyond just the HTML and the CSS and the DOM.
+Now getElementById is the most common, but you can also access it by class, tag, selector.
 Selector is how you might write it in CSS.
 So for instance, here div &#35; div1.
-So if I was going to get the selector

-instead of saying div 1, I&apos;d actually selector,

-I&apos;d grab this whole string there and that would be grabbing

-the DOM by selector.
-That is used most often

-with Ruby on rails.
-Hopefully after this lesson you have

-a little more confidence to be able to implement some plug and

-play JavaScript tools.
+So if I was going to get the selector instead of saying div 1, I&apos;d actually selector, I&apos;d grab this whole string there and that would be grabbing the DOM by selector.
+That is used most often with Ruby on rails.
+Hopefully after this lesson you have a little more confidence to be able to implement some plug and play JavaScript tools.
 **Lecture Slides: Google Maps API (Application Programming Interface)**

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-## Google Maps API (Application Programming Interface) - Part 1 (5:58)
+<h3 id="ch7-xx">Google Maps API (Application Programming Interface) - Part 1 (5:58)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Now that we&apos;ve spent some time with the JavaScript syntax, let&apos;s take a look at

-one of these plug and play API&apos;s I&apos;ve

-been talking about.
-This is for Project 3 and essentially what you&apos;re

-going to be doing is going to the Google Maps website and you&apos;re going

-to be cutting and pasting their code and

-this is what you&apos;ll find early on in
+Now that we&apos;ve spent some time with the JavaScript syntax, let&apos;s take a look at one of these plug and play API&apos;s I&apos;ve been talking about.
+This is for Project 3 and essentially what you&apos;re going to be doing is going to the Google Maps website and you&apos;re going to be cutting and pasting their code and this is what you&apos;ll find early on in
 JavaScript development.
-Very often you&apos;re cutting

-and pasting code from JavaScript APIs and you know enough to craft it

-to fit your website.
-Here is Google Maps

-platform and this is really cool because you can use this map and if you

-get talented enough, you learn enough about it, you can make these maps,

-speak in many different ways.
+Very often you&apos;re cutting and pasting code from JavaScript APIs and you know enough to craft it to fit your website.
+Here is Google Maps platform and this is really cool because you can use this map and if you get talented enough, you learn enough about it, you can make these maps, speak in many different ways.
 During the Syrian

-Civil War early days, there was a lot of

-unknown going on there.
-I read this story about a Syrian refugee in England following Twitter,

-following the UN, following all the updates

-and piecing together the data they had about where the different

-factions were.
-This Syrian refugee had done so well that news agencies

-starting with BBC and The New York Times and

-others started referring to this refugee&apos;s map to find out what was actually

-going on on the ground.
-Turns out this refugee

-was a teenager, just had the skill,

-had the time, and was following the

-different Twitter feeds of the official

-groups on the ground, seeing where things overlap, and built using Google Maps API.
-This really fascinating

-map that then became authoritative

-on the subject.
-You&apos;ll find maps in a lot of different websites

-using this API.
-The basic API if you cut

-and paste it will give you Walla Gong here with the

-Google Maps JavaScript API.
-You basically load the

-JavaScript API file from Google API server.
-You first pull in and I&apos;ll

-pull up the code here, so I have already Google
+Civil War early days, there was a lot of unknown going on there.
+I read this story about a Syrian refugee in England following Twitter, following the UN, following all the updates and piecing together the data they had about where the different factions were.
+This Syrian refugee had done so well that news agencies starting with BBC and The New York Times and others started referring to this refugee&apos;s map to find out what was actually going on on the ground.
+Turns out this refugee was a teenager, just had the skill, had the time, and was following the different Twitter feeds of the official groups on the ground, seeing where things overlap, and built using Google Maps API.
+This really fascinating map that then became authoritative on the subject.
+You&apos;ll find maps in a lot of different websites using this API.
+The basic API if you cut and paste it will give you Walla Gong here with the Google Maps JavaScript API.
+You basically load the JavaScript API file from Google API server.
+You first pull in and I&apos;ll pull up the code here, so I have already Google
 Maps demo here is basic map.
-Here I have the HTML

-already pulled in.
-Here&apos;s the basic

-map and it&apos;s for developer purses you got to pay to have that tag taken off.
-You can mess around

-with it here it starts on this Australia tab.
-You drop your script

-source in the head and this is pulling down from

-the Google Maps API and you&apos;ll see here this

-JavaScript question mark after this is my API key.
-Then I have equals

-initial map afterwards, but all that you really need, the HTML is div ID map and that&apos;ll be on your

-fourth page in your demo.
-Then all you need in the

-JavaScript to make this work is the map object options set

-using JavaScript object, the container element

-in your Dom and then pass the container element

-and the object into the map, so variable maps equals

-new Google maps, and you put all this

-function and it runs.
-Here, I&apos;ll ran through that quick purposely because it&apos;s

-easier to look at the code, you have the Dom object

-you need to create.
-Then you create a

-variable called map, so a map is just an

-undefined variable yet, you need to define

-what map equals.
-Now I&apos;m going to do

-function in it map so I&apos;m initiating this is the name of the function, it&apos;s anonymous.
-In that function, I&apos;m going

-to grab the variable map, I&apos;m going to make map

-equal a new Googles.
-This here is coming from here, so that&apos;s already

-known Dom objects.
+Here I have the HTML already pulled in.
+Here&apos;s the basic map and it&apos;s for developer purses you got to pay to have that tag taken off.
+You can mess around with it here it starts on this Australia tab.
+You drop your script source in the head and this is pulling down from the Google Maps API and you&apos;ll see here this JavaScript question mark after this is my API key.
+Then I have equals initial map afterwards, but all that you really need, the HTML is div ID map and that&apos;ll be on your fourth page in your demo.
+Then all you need in the JavaScript to make this work is the map object options set using JavaScript object, the container element in your Dom and then pass the container element and the object into the map, so variable maps equals new Google maps, and you put all this function and it runs.
+Here, I&apos;ll ran through that quick purposely because it&apos;s easier to look at the code, you have the Dom object you need to create.
+Then you create a variable called map, so a map is just an undefined variable yet, you need to define what map equals.
+Now I&apos;m going to do function in it map so I&apos;m initiating this is the name of the function, it&apos;s anonymous.
+In that function, I&apos;m going to grab the variable map, I&apos;m going to make map equal a new Googles.
+This here is coming from here, so that&apos;s already known Dom objects.
 It&apos;s grabbing the map and it&apos;s telling me where to put it.
-Document.elma ID is

-going to be my map.
-Now I&apos;m grabbing this and placing this Google

-map code inside there.
-Then I need to determine where the map is focused and what the zoom level

-of that map is, so really high in the sky or

-right up on street level.
-That&apos;s all I need

-to define the map, and now coming back here, you can find all that

-here from the JavaScript.
-Here is script deferred

-source API key and you&apos;ll see

-there your API key.
-You can sign up for an API key, if you need it you

-can click on there, you can go there and insert it, or you can start to get your

-own API key if you need it.
-I want to emphasize

-here, do not pay for an API key if

-you don&apos;t want one, just use mine for

-this project if you want to load it without

-paying for your own.
-You can get one

-without paying though.
-Map Dom elements, so this is all that fits

-inside the Dom or the HTML.
-Then here are your map options, that&apos;s what I explained

-those basics, so there are two

-required options for every map as I said.
-Now, once you get through

-this basic reading, I encourage you to read

-through this much more in depth of what I just

-explained really quickly.
-Then we&apos;re going to

-come over here and you see there&apos;s some

-tutorials, map fire basin, so we&apos;re going to scroll

-down a drawing on the map markers, shapes,

-symbols overlay.
-I&apos;m encouraging you

-as part of Project 3, you should have three features added beyond the base code.
-Look through here and

-find three features.
+Document.elma ID is going to be my map.
+Now I&apos;m grabbing this and placing this Google map code inside there.
+Then I need to determine where the map is focused and what the zoom level of that map is, so really high in the sky or right up on street level.
+That&apos;s all I need to define the map, and now coming back here, you can find all that here from the JavaScript.
+Here is script deferred source API key and you&apos;ll see there your API key.
+You can sign up for an API key, if you need it you can click on there, you can go there and insert it, or you can start to get your own API key if you need it.
+I want to emphasize here, do not pay for an API key if you don&apos;t want one, just use mine for this project if you want to load it without paying for your own.
+You can get one without paying though.
+Map Dom elements, so this is all that fits inside the Dom or the HTML.
+Then here are your map options, that&apos;s what I explained those basics, so there are two required options for every map as I said.
+Now, once you get through this basic reading, I encourage you to read through this much more in depth of what I just explained really quickly.
+Then we&apos;re going to come over here and you see there&apos;s some tutorials, map fire basin, so we&apos;re going to scroll down a drawing on the map markers, shapes, symbols overlay.
+I&apos;m encouraging you as part of Project 3, you should have three features added beyond the base code.
+Look through here and find three features.
 You click on &quot;Markers&quot;.
-A marker identifies a

-location on the map, by default a marker

-uses a standard image.
-Markers can display

-custom images in which the case they are

-usually referred to as icons.
-You come through here, this is all getting my map

-up and going still.
-Then you have here

-this unique code, so new Google Maps marker

-so this is a predetermined.
-When you pull in

-that JavaScript code from the Google API, marker is going to be one of those variables

-already created there.
-I&apos;m attaching a marker

-to Google Maps inside my HTML I&apos;m saying what

-position I want it, so usually it&apos;s going to

-be near this position.
-You don&apos;t want it

-super far away on the maps and then my

-title &quot;Hello world.&quot;
+A marker identifies a location on the map, by default a marker uses a standard image.
+Markers can display custom images in which the case they are usually referred to as icons.
+You come through here, this is all getting my map up and going still.
+Then you have here this unique code, so new Google Maps marker so this is a predetermined.
+When you pull in that JavaScript code from the Google API, marker is going to be one of those variables already created there.
+I&apos;m attaching a marker to Google Maps inside my HTML I&apos;m saying what position I want it, so usually it&apos;s going to be near this position.
+You don&apos;t want it super far away on the maps and then my title &quot;Hello world.&quot;

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-## Google Maps API (Application Programming Interface) - Part 2 (6:33)
+<h3 id="ch7-xx">Google Maps API (Application Programming Interface) - Part 2 (6:33)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 I&apos;m going to show you this IT map.
-So here is a nice little IT map,

-but I have the new joker there.
-If you hover over the new joker,

-this little pop up happens and you can close it back up.
-You&apos;ll also know some other

-things I want to see, I do not want your map to take up

-the whole page in project three.
+So here is a nice little IT map, but I have the new joker there.
+If you hover over the new joker, this little pop up happens and you can close it back up.
+You&apos;ll also know some other things I want to see, I do not want your map to take up the whole page in project three.
 So you&apos;re going to use some CSS here.
 I put a little border around my map.
-I shrank my map and all that can

-be found inside this code here.
+I shrank my map and all that can be found inside this code here.
 So my code super simple, right?
-Here&apos;s my head meta title link

-script out to my Google API.
-So it&apos;s pulling in the API,

-pulling in the style here and then pulling in my own unique script.
-So script async type,

-text/javascript, source it base.
-So the only code I&apos;m

-adding here is this div.
+Here&apos;s my head meta title link script out to my Google API.
+So it&apos;s pulling in the API, pulling in the style here and then pulling in my own unique script.
+So script async type, text/javascript, source it base.
+So the only code I&apos;m adding here is this div.
 And actually this should be tapped over.
-So this div here and

-then a div for the canvas.
-So the div for the wrapper gives

-me that nice red on the outside.
-And then I have the div inside

-that becomes my canvas.
-Now very simple CSS wrapper width, height,

-background margins overflow hidden.
+So this div here and then a div for the canvas.
+So the div for the wrapper gives me that nice red on the outside.
+And then I have the div inside that becomes my canvas.
+Now very simple CSS wrapper width, height, background margins overflow hidden.
 So I give it this width of 850 pixels.
-Margin is going to center for me and

-then just some color, width, height, background color, canvas margin.
+Margin is going to center for me and then just some color, width, height, background color, canvas margin.
 Don&apos;t really need this
 background color too much.
-But this is adding that little

-extra canvas style to it.
-The reason being is I want to make

-sure if this map doesn&apos;t load, there&apos;s some color that&apos;s different.
+But this is adding that little extra canvas style to it.
+The reason being is I want to make sure if this map doesn&apos;t load, there&apos;s some color that&apos;s different.

 So I make sure everything
 else about this works.
 So here&apos;s my JavaScript.
 You&apos;ll see function init.
-Sometimes it&apos;s nice to just do this and

-use the alert.
-It works to make sure that

-you loaded your JavaScript.
-And actually this will load it

-all the way through windows.
+Sometimes it&apos;s nice to just do this and use the alert.
+It works to make sure that you loaded your JavaScript.
+And actually this will load it all the way through windows.
 Load init, function init.
 So here&apos;s my init function.
 Load init, make sure it works.
 So I go back here.
-So if the rest of it doesn&apos;t work here,

-this page says it works.
+So if the rest of it doesn&apos;t work here, this page says it works.
 So that&apos;s a nice test.
 And you&apos;ll see the gray background.
-So I got everything right, but for

-some reason my map isn&apos;t working.
+So I got everything right, but for some reason my map isn&apos;t working.
 Maybe my API key isn&apos;t working.
 Maybe I wrote the code wrong.
-But I scaled back everything and just did this alert to make sure I&apos;m

-actually attaching the event function.
+But I scaled back everything and just did this alert to make sure I&apos;m actually attaching the event function.
 So let&apos;s look at the event function.
 So here&apos;s my function.
 This is all that I have left in there.
 Google Maps event.
 So I&apos;m grabbing this Google Maps.
 I&apos;m adding a Dom listener.
 So on Google Maps Dom Listener,
 I&apos;m listening to the window, not to my document, but to the window.
-I want to know when the page loads

-initiate this function alert, it worked.
-This is going to be the event listener

-that you&apos;re writing for Google Maps.
-So take all this and write this as is and

-then put your Google code inside there so you&apos;ll see,

-I now have this Google code.
+I want to know when the page loads initiate this function alert, it worked.
+This is going to be the event listener that you&apos;re writing for Google Maps.
+So take all this and write this as is and then put your Google code inside there so you&apos;ll see, I now have this Google code.
 So variable element document getelmbyd.
 So now I&apos;m going to grab the canvas.
 I want to drop my map inside the canvas.
 Variable map options.
-So now I&apos;m actually not just centering or

-not just zooming, I&apos;m actually picking.
-I want to center it on

-my location map type ID.
-I want it to be satellite when you

-load it, map type control options.
-And then I&apos;m going to

-position Google Map controls.
-I want my controls on the bottom center

-instead of traditional on the top or side.
-This is all still within

-this initial init function.
+So now I&apos;m actually not just centering or not just zooming, I&apos;m actually picking.
+I want to center it on my location map type ID.
+I want it to be satellite when you load it, map type control options.
+And then I&apos;m going to position Google Map controls.
+I want my controls on the bottom center instead of traditional on the top or side.
+This is all still within this initial init function.
 Variable my map.
 New Google Maps map.
 L map options.
-I&apos;m going to change up those

-options on my map variable marker.
+I&apos;m going to change up those options on my map variable marker.
 So here&apos;s what we just went over.
 I&apos;m grabbing the marker.
 New Google Maps marker.
-I want the position on my location, which we already established was here

-my location map, my map animation.
+I want the position on my location, which we already established was here my location map, my map animation.
 I want Google Maps Animation, bounce.
 Where did I get this?
 Was reading through these specifications.
-You&apos;ll see map options,

-marker, hello world.
+You&apos;ll see map options, marker, hello world.
 Remove the marker.
 Animate the marker.
 So now cool, I can animate the marker.
-I want it to drop bounce animate

-Google Maps animation drop.
-And you can read through all this and see

-drop, bounce, the two different options.
-And then I figure that out and

-add it to this code.
-So I don&apos;t want you to do

-this exact same thing.
+I want it to drop bounce animate Google Maps animation drop.
+And you can read through all this and see drop, bounce, the two different options.
+And then I figure that out and add it to this code.
+So I don&apos;t want you to do this exact same thing.
 And then here is the icon color, the actual image I&apos;m pulling icon ITPNG.
 So that&apos;s all I want you to do is you&apos;re not really writing original code.
 You&apos;re mostly figuring this out, cutting